-If you’re looking for some advice or legal assistance but you’re not sure who to turn to or trust with such a sensitive topic, we’ve put together some of the key qualities to look for before hiring an attorney for any kind of nursing home abuse case.
+If you’re looking for some advice or legal assistance but you’re not sure who to turn to or trust with such a sensitive topic, we’ve put together some of the key qualities to look for before hiring an attorney for any kind of nursing home neglect or abuse case.

 Before choosing a legal professional to represent you and your loved one, there are a few qualities to look for that will help you recognize if they’re the right attorney for you.